-Queering social categorization: The effect of binary measurements on categorical perception and perception of binary gender (Extremely provisional title)
+Queering social categorization: The effect of binary measurements on categorical perception and perception of binary gender ( provisional title)

 Overview & theoretical background

 Sex and gender are complicated multifaceted concepts which cannot be summarized as simple binaries consisting of women and men (Hyde et al. 2018).
 In psychological experiments, however, that is precisely how sex/gender are frequently operationalized.
 Recently there has been a growing awareness that how researchers ask participants about their own gender identity, solely providing the responses woman and man is limiting and alienating to many (Linqvist et al., 20018; Westbrook & Saperstein, 2015).
 There has yet to be a similar examination of how participants are asked to categorize others.
 Often these are based in normative views on gender, and may consequently bias participants in favor of those views.
 Here, I propose two studies to examine whether binary views on gender communicated through response options shape participants outcome.
 Study 1 examines whether binary response options enhance categorical perception of gender.
 Study 2 examines whether the explicit inclusion of queer response options increases queer gender categorization.